 I’m rather fanatical about fresh food.
 Nothing beats the deliciousness.
 And second best is capturing foods fresh from the garden at their peak and preserving them for future months.

-Once you get the hang of preparing and preserving soups, stews, jams, pies, veggies, sauces, and pesto, the connection between the garden and the table is really complete.
+Once you get the hang of preparing and preserving soups, stews, jams, pies, veggies, sauces, and pesto, the garden to table connection is really complete.

 These recipes come highly recommended.
 Not only will you find some enticing ideas, but it’s also interesting to learn different canning and preserving methods—often they are not only more efficient but safer than the old-fashioned methods we grew up with (sorry, mom!).